 Laughter is an important part of being human.
 We use humor to navigate unfamiliar territory and to make bad news more palatable.
 We use it as an outlet for stress and to make others and ourselves feel better.
 And of course, we use it just for fun.
 Is it any wonder that humor also plays a key role in burlesque?

 “Burlesque’s far-back history is that of comedy,” said Paige Rustles, a burlesque performer from the Pacific Northwest, in an interview with Crixeo.
 “I think that using comedy in current-day burlesque is so important because it allows us to tackle big and important topics in a highly accessible way.”

 Early burlesque was more about lampooning or satirizing social and political figures.
 The acts also involved scantily-dressed ladies to add to the appeal of the show.
 The striptease, as we know it, came much later.
 Actors would perform skits featuring thinly-disguised caricatures of famous people.
 Even existing and well-respected literature and music weren’t safe.
 The Weird Als of the 17th century made fun of it all — and showed their ankles while doing it.

 Continue reading BURLESQUE STRIPPED DOWN TO ITS COMEDIC ROOTS

-Before 1981 there was no special effects makeup category in the Academy Awards.
+Before 1981 there was no Academy Awards category for special effects makeup.
 One movie changed that: An American Werewolf in London.
 The film’s first transformation scene was shocking in its realness.
 It took a frightening folklore tale and dragged it, growling and biting, into the real world.
-Rick Baker, the special effects designer and creator of the film, is now a legend in the special effects makeup industry.
-Continued in Crixeo
+Rick Baker, the Special Effects Designer and Creator for the film, is now a legend in the special effects makeup industry.